GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * **What is the difference between a regular .png and a nine-patch image?**</br>
    * It is one of a resizable bitmap resource which is being used as backgrounds or other images on the device.
 The NinePatch class allows drawing a bitmap in nine sections.
 The four corners are unscaled; the middle of the image is scaled in both axes, the four edges are scaled into one axis.</br>

+* **What is the difference between Bitmap and Drawable in Android?**
+    - A Bitmap is a representation of a bitmap image (something like java.awt.Image).
+    - A Drawable is an abstraction of "something that can be drawn".
+It could be a Bitmap (wrapped up as a BitmapDrawable), but it could also be a solid color, a collection of other Drawable objects, or any number of other structures.

 * **Raw folder vs Assets folder**